Skip to main content

 Home Page

 A total of 51 applications were submitted for the position.
-The BSC Presidential Search Committee interviewed 11 candidates during its initial round of interviews, narrowing down the field to the top six.
+The BSC Presidential Search Committee interviewed 11 candidates during its initial round of interviews, narrowing the field to the top six.
+Each of the six semi-finalists spent time on campus in public forums, meeting with students, employees and the BSC Search Committee, and touring the campus and community.

 Dr. Gaby Hawat